dgomezc/webts-aspnetcore-samples/AngularProject/README.md

 If you selected Azure App Service when creating your project, follow these steps:

 1. Press `Ctrl + Shift + P` in Windows/Linux or `Shift ⇧ + Command ⌘ + P` in Mac and type/select `Web Template Studio: Deploy App` to start deploying your app.
-2. After your project is built, click on "server" in the pop up on the top middle section of your screen, and then click "Deploy" on the window pop up.
+2. After your project is built, click on "publish" in the pop up on the top middle section of your screen, and then click "Deploy" on the window pop up.
 3. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.

 If you did not select Azure App Service and want to create a new Azure App Service web app, follow these steps:

+1. Create publish folder executing `npm build` or `yarn build`.
-1. Press `Ctrl + Shift + P` in Windows/Linux or `Shift ⇧ + Command ⌘ + P` in Mac and type/select `Azure App Service: Create New Web App...` to create a new web app.
+2. Press `Ctrl + Shift + P` in Windows/Linux or `Shift ⇧ + Command ⌘ + P` in Mac and type/select `Azure App Service: Create New Web App...` to create a new web app.
    - Select your subscription
    - Enter your web app name
    - Select Linux as your OS
-   - Select Node.js 10.14 for a Node/Express application, Python 3.7 for a Flask application
+   - Select .Net Core Latest runtime
-2. Once the creation is done, click "Deploy" in the notification window on the lower right corner.
+3. Once the creation is done, click "Deploy" in the notification window on the lower right corner.
-   - Click "Browse" on the top middle section of your screen and select the server folder within your project
+   - Click "Browse" on the top middle section of your screen and select the publish folder within your project
    - Click "Yes" in the notification window on the lower right corner (build prompt)
    - Click "Deploy" on the window pop up
    - Click "Yes" in the notification window on the lower right corner again
-3. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.
+4. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.

 Consider adding authentication and securing back-end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security).